wesleyegberto/java-new-features/java-24/README.md

         import module java.base;
         import module java.sql;

-        import java.util.*; // every classe used will shadow the above module imports import java.sql.Date; // will shadow all above imports
+        import java.util.*; // every class used will shadow the class from module imports import java.sql.Date; // will shadow all above imports
         ```
+* **Simple Source Files and Instance Main Methods**
+    * re-preview with no change
+    * introduced new terminology "simple source file" to indicate a Java file with a implicitly declared class

 ## Links